ComputationalMedicineLab/fast_intensity/README.md

 ------------

-If you prefer to install a precompiled binary, we provide wheels for OS X and via the [manylinux](https://github.com/pypa/manylinux) project.
+If you prefer to install a precompiled binary, we provide wheels for OS X and Linux (via the [manylinux](https://github.com/pypa/manylinux) project).
 The basic pip install command line

     $ pip install fast-intensity